Top 9 Internet Search Engines Used by Security ResearchersReading time: 10 minutes

 Security professionals often need to quickly look up and correlate data during OSINT, reconnaissance, discovering vulnerabilities, finding security breaches in networks, and more.
-Fortunately, there are search engines in their arsenal of tools that are designed to be used by hackers and professionals.
+Fortunately, there are search engines in their arsenal of tools that are designed to be used by security researchers, and cybersecurity teams.
 These can provide valuable data for their security operations.

-The 10 best search engines used by hackers
+The 9 best search engines for Infosec Professionals

 We have tested and aggregated a list of the best search engines often used by security professionals—and anyone wanting to perform a deeper search than those offered with traditional search engines like Google.
 And we’re not talking about private search engines; we've already compiled a list dedicated to the best private search engines to ensure data privacy while online.